snoyberg/snoyman.com/content/blog/theories-of-obesity.md

 +++
 I've been giving this topic a lot of thought over the past few weeks.
 I decided to coalesce my thoughts into this post.
 I'll start off with a pretty significant caveat.
 Each theory I'm putting down below is almost certainly espoused by _somebody_.
 But there are too many different people with different theories to in any meaningful way say "vegans believe X," for instance.
 Instead, consider this a high level lay of the land for these theories, and realize that there are nuances that many people will make.

 In other words, this isn't even my opinion.
-What I'm putting below is almost a characiture of a bunch of different opinions.
+What I'm putting below is almost a caricature of a bunch of different opinions.
 So take it with a grain of salt.
 I'll end off with my own, current-but-evolving opinion.

 OK, with that out of the way, let's state a clear question: why do people become obese?
 There are multiple variations of this question that play in too: